-2 SAID, Edward W. "Reflections on exile".
-In: .
+SAID, Edward W. Reflections on exile.
+In: SAID, Edward.
 Reflections on Exile and Other Essays.
 Cambridge: Harvard University Press, 2000. p.
 146.

+It is now clear that war is a condition of a globalisation that prevents the formation of a shared world, as there are no longer boundaries that determine it.
+Total war, in the sense that a point of conflict has an immediate impact on the "Whole" and is a "battle without borders" means that not feeling at home is now "something to be expected".
 On some occasions completely rejected, and at others on the margins of society neither rejected nor accepted by history, traditions, values and ways of life, it is a matter of understanding this new uprooted Subject more widely, as the reorganisation of modern capitalism and the new order of the world - the deinstitutionalisation of structuring institutions such as the Nation-State, family, religion, education, work - are all rapidly changing, producing certain social dysfunctions that are necessary to maintain continuous technological innovation and prestige, as well as those of the market and its functioning.
-This is why Exilium Contemporary Studies Review seeks to broaden the scope of analysis of current issues of those in exile, those who have been completely abandoned, - severed from their roots, values, shared memories, and landscapes - and reaches out and calls us to come to our own decisions: it is a call to non-abandonment.
+This is why Exilium Journal of Contemporary Studies seeks to broaden the scope of analysis of current issues of those in exile, those who have been completely abandoned, - severed from their roots, values, shared memories, and landscapes - and reaches out and calls us to come to our own decisions: it is a call to non-abandonment.
 An approach to foreign experiences can shed light on our own world, and can therefore contribute to a more cosmopolitan sense of friendship and hospitality.